Maine Online Sports Betting 2019

 The bill has been sent over to Governor Janet Mills, whose signature will pass it into law.
 However, the governor has decided not to sign the bill and to give it further review until the legislature returns in January 2020.
 Then, she will have the possibility to sign it into law again.

 The bill will allow the state's land-based gaming facilities to apply for sports betting licenses.
-Once those licenses are approved, they will open up sportsbooks at their venues.
+Afterward, once those licenses are approved, they will open up sportsbooks at their venues.

 Venues include the Hollywood Casino and Bangor Raceway, the Oxford Casino and Scarborough Downs Racetrack.